High in antioxidants, there are many great health benefits to enjoy Matcha green tea. Learn how to make authentic matcha (Japanese Green Tea) at home!

 - Rinse the chasen thoroughly in warm water after each use and stand it on its base so the tines are sticking up in the air.
 Rinse and dry your bowl.

-Matcha is in the form of finely ground leaves, it will not actually dissolve.
+Matcha: Matcha is in the form of finely ground leaves.
+It will not actually dissolve.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.